A Quality Management System is a requirement for medical device developers across the globe. But should you build yours with Google Drive?

 They are so important they have their own dedicated section in both the ISO 13485 standard and the FDA regulation.
 They are the tools and procedures you need to identify, protect, approve, review, retain, retrieve, share and manage changes in your documentation.
 They include detailed requirements for securing your systems, maintaining audit trails and integrating e-signature approval.

-All these controls are intended to help you: preserve the integrity of the data you use, make your process transparent and trackable, and minimise the risk of product failure and harm to end-users.
+All these controls are intended to help you ensure product quality, and maintain compliance with industry standards.
+They should make your process more transparent and trackable, minimising the risk of product failure and harm to end-users.

 Should you use Google Drive to build a med dev QMS?